Towards a future tax on aperitif wines in France?

 Will flavored wines soon be subject to the "premix" tax in France?

-The MP behind this extension of the premix tax to aromatized wines considers it "essential, from the point of view of both public health and tax justice".
+The congresswoman behind this extension of the premix tax to flavored wines considers it "essential, both from a public health and tax fairness perspective."
 To justify her amendment, she explains that as these drinks are mainly made from foreign wines, French producers would only be "very marginally" affected.
-She also points out that perry and cider are not affected by this tax, which has been set at 3 euros per deciliter of alcohol.
-And she's not the only MP to believe that this measure is necessary to protect young consumers.
-Other elected representatives believe that these aperitif drinks target young people and women, while conditioning "uses that can lead to dependence".
-For Agnès Buzyn, the French Minister of Health, this proposed tax is a step in the right direction, since "the current exemption for wine-based flavored drinks has no justification in terms of public health".
+She also points out that perry and cider are not affected by this tax, which has been set at €3 per deciliter of alcohol.
+And she is not the only member of parliament to consider this measure necessary to protect young consumers.
+Other elected officials believe that these aperitif drinks target young people and women, while promoting "habits that can lead to addiction."
+For Agnès Buzyn, the Minister of Health, this tax proposal is a step in the right direction, since "the exemption currently enjoyed by wine-based flavored drinks is not justified in terms of public health."A measure deemed worrying by the French Federation of Aperitif Wines